jbienz/ReGlass/README.md

 - **Partial depth buffer access -** Unclear but depends on the game.
 Might be like the hands example above.
 Might not work at all.
 (Not Counted)
 - **Depth buffer flickers -** Will probably work, but you may have to take several screenshots before you get one with depth.
 (Counted)
 - **XYZ (e.g. trees) missing from depth buffer -** Everything BUT XYZ will look OK.
 XYZ will appear flat and in the background.
 (Not Counted)
 - **Depth buffer access only in menu** - May or may not work depending on where the menu is displayed.
-When my shader is enabled I only show the center 50% of the screen.
+When the shader is enabled only the center 50% of the screen is displayed.
 If the menu is on the left or right side, you might be OK.
 If it's in the middle of the screen, it'll be in the way.
 (Not Counted)

 ## Troubleshooting